eolementhe/guide/guide.md

 A list of selected emails is displayed.
 Allowing the management of our analytics.You can export report as a PDF or CSV file with both export buttons.

-Below example of a part of the activity report.
+Below example of one schema of the activity report.

 ![analytics-graphic](images/analytics-graphic.png)